There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Grade: C- (72pts)

-The last movie was nothing exceptional, but it was moderately entertaining, so my expectations were for something similar here.
-I then was not very surprised to find that the filmmakers delivered just that.
-Maleficent is a powerful, intimidating presence.
-She is most captivating when she is allowed to showcase her power and her fury, but the filmmakers did not let her do that much in this movie.
-She was a clear protagonist in this film and, rather than have the antagonist outsmart the protagonist throughout the movie, the filmmakers chose to dial Maleficent's power up and down whenever it was convenient for them.
+The last movie was nothing special, but it was moderately entertaining, so my expectations were for something similar here.
+Unsurprisingly, that was exactly what this movie was too.
+Maleficent was a powerful, intimidating presence.
+She was most captivating when she was allowed to showcase her power and her fury, but the filmmakers did not let her do that often.
+She was a clear protagonist in thia movie, and rather than having the antagonist outsmart the Maleficent, the filmmakers chose to dial Maleficent's power up and down whenever it was convenient for them.

-Elle Fanning as Aurora was fine, and some of the creatures that lived in The Moors were entertaining, but they were moderately entertaining at best.
-The film was at its absolute best when Angelina Jolie and Michelle Pfeiffer were on screen together, as the rivalry between these two characters was pretty entertaining, but they were not on screen together very often.
-On top of that, Michelle Pfeiffer's character was very predictable and one-dimensional, and The Fae were a group of characters that were setup well, but were ultimately used poorly by the end of the movie.
+Elle Fanning as Aurora was fine, and some of the creatures that lived in the Moors were entertaining, but they were moderately entertaining at best.
+The movie was at its absolute best when Angelina Jolie and Michelle Pfeiffer were on screen together, as the rivalry between these two characters was pretty entertaining, but they were unfortunately not on screen together very often.
+On top of that, Michelle Pfeiffer's character was very predictable and one-dimensional, and the Fae were a group of characters who were setup well, but they were ultimately used poorly by the end of the movie.
 This movie had potential, but the filmmakers failed in its execution.
 Fortunately, my expectations for this one were not very high, so I was not exactly disappointed.
-It was a movie that was exactly what I expected it to be, as it was moderately entertaining when it was on, but was ultimately nothing special.
+It was a movie that was exactly what I expected it to be, as it was moderately entertaining when it was on, but it was ultimately nothing special.